biotite.structure#

 Some functionalities require that the input structure has an associated

-is associated, the bonds
+If no BondList is associated, the bonds attribute is

 Based on the implementation in NumPy arrays, this package furthermore contains a comprehensive set of functions for structure analysis, manipulation and visualization.